barcelona-c-c-users/meetup/README.md

 # C++ Programmer Meetup.
-This repository contains all the PDFs during the presentation of the C++ Progrmmer Barcelona Meetup.
+This repository contains presentations PDFs of the Barcelona C++ Programmer Meetup.
 ## Naming Strategy
 This repository uses a folder strategy and file name: dateofthemeetup/presenter_name-titleofthesession.pdf